 The Chinese Tea House is an opportunity for anyone to come and practise speaking Chinese with a native speaker or to learn more about Chinese culture.
 The Tea House also provides a space for everyone to experience Chinese culture first hand.
 It is offered by the Confucius Institute at the University of Canterbury and is open to everyone – staff, students and the general public included.

-Chinese Tea House will start again for the year on Thursday 8 January 2015 and will continue throughout the year.
-All UC staff and students who are interested in the Chinese language and culture are welcome to participate.
+Chinese Tea House is held on every Tuesday and Thursday throughout the year unless the university is closed for public holidays All UC staff and students who are interested in the Chinese language and culture are welcome to participate.